Slow Cooker Turkey Vegetable Meatloaf is a dinner phenomenon. So easy, juicy, flavorful and healthy to boot!

 Instructions

-- Using the foil, carefully lift meat loaf out and transfer to a platter.
-Whisk together tomato paste, jam, ½ teaspoon Worcestershire and 2 tablespoon broth and brush mixture on top of meat loaf.
+- Whisk together tomato paste, jam, ½ teaspoon Worcestershire and 2 tablespoons chicken broth and brush mixture on top of meat loaf.

 Notes